La. Ganesan Age, Wife, Family, Biography & More

 |Address||18/37, Postal Colony, First Street, West Mambalam, Chennai – 600037|

-• Physical and verbal attacks on the BJP's President: In 2020, BJP's former Dalit President, Kirubanidhi, accused La.
+• Physical and verbal attacks on the BJP's President: In 2020, BJP's former President Kirubanidhi, a Dalit by caste, accused La.
 Ganesan of physically and verbally attacking him.
-Kirubanidhi claimed that during the 2003 national party meeting at Indore, a heated discussion ensued over the utilisation of the party funds during which La.
+Kirubanidhi claimed that during the 2003 national party meeting at Indore, a heated argument ensued over the utilisation of the party funds during which La.
 Ganesan lost his temper and began hurling casteist slurs at Kirubanidhi.
 He further accused La.
 Ganesan of physically assaulting him by twisting his arm behind his back when Kirubanidhi tried to restrain La.
 Ganesan from hurling slurs.
 Talking about the incident, Kirubanidhi told the media,

 "My tenure was nearing completion.
 I had to submit the accounts.
 I found many irregularities in the handling of party funds.
 Ganesan continued to handle the party’s state funds even after his elevation as national secretary.
 When I prevented him by doing so, he got angry, developed a grudge against me and then attacked me.
 He was unable to digest the fact that a Dalit is in a leadership position.
 After that episode, I exited the party and joined the DMK."
 The Federal